Winfield Scott (chaplain): Early life

 Scott was born to James Burt and Margaret E. (Covert) Scott in West Novi, Michigan, on February 26, 1837.
 His family moved to Interlaken, New York when he was a child.
 Scott was baptized into the Baptist church in February 1853.
 He graduated from the University of Rochester in 1859 and Rochester Theological Seminary in 1861.
 Scott married Helen Louise Brown on July 13, 1859.
 The union produced four daughters.
 Scott's daughter Minnie was the wife of brigadier general Frank Herman Albright.

 A Baptist church in Syracuse, New York called Scott as their pastor following his graduation from seminary.
 He left this position in 1862 to raise a company to fight in the American Civil War and was commissioned a captain in the U.S. Volunteers.
 Scott became known as the "Fighting Parson" while he commanded Company C, 126th New York Volunteers.
-He was wounded during Battle of Harpers Ferry and twice each during the battles at Gettysburg and Spotsylvania Court House.
+He was wounded during the Battle of Harpers Ferry and twice each during the battles at Gettysburg and Spotsylvania Court House.
 As a result of his injuries, Scott was medically discharged from the military on September 23, 1864.